 The state gives numbers to the Association of Bay Area Governments (ABAG), which develops the Regional Housing Needs Assessment (RHNA) numbers that are given to each city, including Los Altos.
 Numbers are given to each city on an 8-year cycle.
 The current cycle runs from 2015-2023.

-There are numerous non-profit affordable housing organizations that build affordable housing developments, for example Palo Alto Housing, Mid-peninsula Housing, Charities Housing, and Eden Housing.
-Palo Alto Housing manages the below-market-rate (BMR) housing program in Los Altos.
+There are numerous non-profit affordable housing organizations that build affordable housing developments, for example Alta Housing, Mid-peninsula Housing, Charities Housing, and Eden Housing.
+Alta Housing manages the below-market-rate (BMR) housing program in Los Altos.

-In Los Altos, there are no all-affordable housing developments.
+In Los Altos, there are no all-affordable housing developments yet.
+However, 330 Distel Circle, an all-affordable 90-unit project which is a partnership between Los Altos and the County of Santa Clara, is being planned.
 Los Altos has several properties that include affordable units, also referred to as inclusionary housing, such as the Colonnade and the Terraces.
-Recently, a project at 5150 El Camino was approved with 28 affordable units.
+In 2020, a project at 5150 El Camino was approved with 28 affordable units.

 We could, but we would not get RHNA credit for these and thus funding would have to come from non-traditional affordable housing sources.